 In order to provide evidence of the effects of the development changes, we need to provide the occasional percentages for national distributions of people, and some graphics involving large groups of people.
-To achieve this, we have currently used the old RR3 rounding, and then added a second level of rounding to preserve the confidentiality of the eventual FRR3 results.
-We did this by rounding each already rounded RR3 number to the nearest 10 before either calculating percentages (which are reported to 1 decimal place only) or drawing graphics (from which no accurate numbers can be identified).
-Finally, in order to give an indication of the number of people living in sparsely-populated small areas for which there is no published NZDep2018 value, the relatively small total number of people has been reported as 'fewer than 1,000'.
+To achieve this, we have been advised to continue to use the old RR3 rounding.
+For the Interim Report we also rounded each already rounded RR3 number to the nearest 10 before either calculating percentages (which are reported to 1 decimal place only) or drawing graphics (from which no accurate numbers can be identified).
+This extra step was not required for the Final Report (and there were actually no differences in any of the results published between the two reports).